Union Jack flag icon Canada flag Canada Ireland flag Ireland

 Church risk assessments

 You will then need to decide if the precautions already in place are adequate.
-If they are not, you may need to identify further action to prevent any danger.
+If they are not, you may need to think about what more you can do.
 When done formally, this is known as a risk assessment.

-It is worth remembering that even if you are not an employer but own or control premises, you may still have to complete detailed risk assessments for certain hazards, for example, asbestos.
-These will have to meet specific requirements, and in some cases, you may need specialist assistance with this.
+If you own or control premises but are not an employer, you may still have to complete detailed risk assessments for certain hazards, for example, asbestos.
+These will have to meet specific requirements and, in some cases, you may need specialist support.

 Completing risk assessments for your church